saucer-man/saucerframe/README.md

                         (default:host)

 Output:
-  Use those options to decide output
+  Those options can be used to set output path and filename

   -o OUTPUT_PATH, --output OUTPUT_PATH
                         output file name. default in ./output/ -v LOGGING_LEVEL      logging level, default INFO,(eg -v 1) to output more

+Proxy:
+  Those options can be used to set proxy

+  --proxy PROXY         connect to target with proxy (e.g.
+                        'socks5://127.0.0.1:1080')
 ```

 # POC编写